-- College diploma, or university degree, with a specialty in human, health or social sciences
+- Post-secondary diploma, or degree, with a specialty in human, health or social sciences

 Selection Process:

 Applicants will be required to submit a transcript; it is recommended that students achieve a minimum 70% average or better upon conclusion of their post-secondary studies.
 Applicants will be selected based on their academic grades.